brikcss/flipper/README.md

 	<script src="src/angular/flipper-directives.js"></script>
 	```

-3. Include the styles:

-	Include `src/sass/flipper.scss` if you want to customize anything:
+2. Pick your CSS flavor (SASS, LESS, or vanilla) and include the styles:

+	_Note: The SASS/LESS flavors give you the added flexibility of being able to customize flipper classes and other settings, which you do not get with the vanilla CSS flavor, which uses all default classes and settings._

+	For SASS:

 	```sass
 	// main.scss